Integrating Traditional and Digital Marketing With a Digital Content Writer

 Approximately 13% of marketers devote their efforts primarily to traditional advertising techniques, such as print, television, and radio ads.
 Another 60% focus their attention on digital marketing, including material created by a digital content writer for dissemination on the web.
 So, which approach is more successful?

 It’s a trick question.

 The fact is that the most successful marketing approaches combine both traditional and digital marketing techniques.
 This helps to reach the widest number of potential customers in the first place, then move them more effectively through the marketing funnel toward an eventual sale.
-Let’s take a look at why you should consider a more integrated approach, how to combine digital and traditional marketing techniques, and what role article writing services have to play in your integrated strategy.
+Let’s take a look at why you should consider a more integrated approach, how to combine digital and traditional marketing techniques, and what role a digital content writer plays in your integrated strategy.

-Why Should You Integrate SEO Article Writing and Other Digital Strategies Into a Traditional Approach?
+Why Should You Integrate Digital Content Writing and Other Digital Strategies Into a Traditional Approach?

 Traditional marketing techniques include print ads, billboards, television spots, and radio promos.
 Though some marketers view them as outdated, these techniques can be very valuable.
 In particular, traditional marketing is effective at moving potential customers into the top of the marketing funnel by attracting attention and gaining interest.

 Here is where such efforts can hit a snag.

 Consumers find information about goods and services they want to buy by conducting research on the internet.
 However, they do not necessarily conduct the search immediately after seeing or hearing the ad, although mobile search makes this possible.
 Chances are, the follow-up web search for more information may not happen for several more hours or even days.